Captain Cook Cruises (Australia): History

 Captain Cook Cruises commenced operating on 26 January 1970 on Port Jackson, Sydney with the Captain Cook, a modified 1943 Fairmile B motor launch.
 The business was founded by Trevor Haworth taking its name from James Cook who led the first European contact with the East Coast of Australia in 1770.

 Initially operating charters, on 1 May 1970 regular cruises began operating from Circular Quay to Middle Harbour.
 In November 1971 a second cruise commenced via the Lane Cove and Parramatta Rivers as far as the Gladesville Bridge.

 In August 1975, the custom-built Captain Cook II built by Carrington Slipways, Tomago was commissioned.
 In August 1978, the Lady Geradline was built by Millkraft Shipyards, Brisbane.
 This was followed by City of Sydney built by Sims Engineering, Port Chalmers in 1981.
-In 1978 the original Northbridge marina was sold with a new facility purchased in Neutral Bay.
+In 1978 the original Northbridge marina was sold with a new facility purchased in Neutral Bay.In May 1984, the John Cadman Cruising Restaurant business was purchased.